freeradical13/freeradical13.github.io/index.md

 [Electromagnetic radiation][] represents [waves][] of an electromagnetic field traveling (radiating) through space.
 A wave represents something that repeats over time at a [frequency][] which is how often it repeats per unit time (e.g. once per second).
 If the unit of time is one second, the unit of frequency is Hertz (Hz).
-[Wavelength][] is the distance distance the waves covers over one period.
+[Wavelength][] is the distance the wave covers over one cycle.
 The maximum speed of electromagntic radiation occurs in space without matter (a [vacuum][]) at the [speed of light][] (c), or approximately 3×10<sup>8</sup> m/s.
 The speed of light is also the maximum speed that any matter can move.

 [Light][] is electromagnetic radiation with a wavelength between 4×10<sup>−7</sup> to 7×10<sup>−7</sup> m.